eriosta/analytics-design/assignment/assignment3/README.md

 # Assignment 3: Survival Analysis

-1. You are analyzing a 16 day study of patients who have Krusty the Clown disease.
-Your data includes a subject ID, their survival time and a status.
-A status of 0 means they are alive while a status of 1 means they died of the disease.
-a.
-Construct a survival table similar to the one in the lecture for the data.
-You will show your work within the table – if there is some division like 1/5 then show that like 1/5=.2 and if there is some multiplication then show the numbers being multiplied and the result  e.g.  .1 * 4 =0.4
+## Tasks
-b.
-Plot a survival curve for the probabilities you generate in part a.
+1. Construct a survival table and plot a survival curve for a dataset of patients with Krusty the Clown disease.

-2. You are studying three different new drugs that may help slow the progress of La Traviata disease which compels people to sing opera until they exhaust themselves and die.
-Do the following:
+2. For a dataset of patients with La Traviata disease, perform the following:
-a.
-Draw a survival plot that shows the survival curves for all three drugs.
+   1. Draw a survival plot showing survival curves for three different drugs.
-b.
-Test to see if overall there is an effect of any of the drugs on survival taken as a global set.
+   2. Test for an overall effect of any of the drugs on survival.
+   3. Compare survival curves for each drug with each other and adjust for multiple group comparisons.

+## Approach
+The code here defines two classes, `SurvivalTable` and `AdvancedSurvivalAnalysis`.

+The `SurvivalTable` class takes in survival data in the form of a dictionary or pandas DataFrame and creates a survival table from it.
+The `build_table` method is used to build the survival table by calculating the number of patients at risk, the number of deaths, the number of patients who survived past a certain time, and the probability of survival and death.
+The `print_table` method prints the survival table to the console, and the `plot_survival_curve` and `median_survival_time` methods plot the survival curve using the Kaplan-Meier estimator and calculate the median survival time, respectively.

-c.
-Compare the survival curves for each of the three drugs with each other (three comparisons) and see if any if the curves are different from each other.
-Note that you should be sure to adjust for multiple group comparisons.
+The `AdvancedSurvivalAnalysis` class is used to perform advanced survival analysis on a dataset.
+The `plot_survival_curves` method draws a survival plot that shows the survival curves for all groups.
+The `test_global_effect` method tests to see if overall there is an effect of any of the drugs on survival taken as a global set.
+The `test_pairwise_effects` method compares the survival curves for each group and sees if any of the curves are different from each other.

-The data for question 2 can be found on the next pages.
-You are free to use whatever platform you want – Python, R, SAS, Stata, SPSS, etc.  except no Excel – I hate Excel!

-Be sure to include your answers to question 2, your output and code!
-Data for part 2 of exercise #3.
-Data format is Group#  time  event (0=no event, 1=event)
+## Results
+We analyzed a dataset of patients with La Traviata disease and investigated the effect of three different drugs on patient survival.

+First, we plotted survival curves for each drug using the Kaplan-Meier method.
+The survival curves showed that patients on drug 2 had the highest survival rate, followed by patients on drug 3, and patients on drug 1 had the lowest survival rate.

+Next, we performed a Log-Rank test to determine if there was an overall effect of any of the drugs on survival.
+The Log-Rank test revealed a p-value of 1.6240630634437227e-62, indicating a significant difference between at least one pair of survival curves.

+To further investigate the pairwise differences between the drugs, we performed multiple pairwise comparisons using the Bonferroni correction to adjust for multiple group comparisons.
+The results showed that there was a significant difference in survival curves between drug 1 and drug 2, with a corrected p < 0.00001.
+There was also a significant difference in survival curves between drug 2 and drug 3, with a corrected p-value of 0.0002.
+However, there was no significant difference in survival curves between drug 1 and drug 3, with a corrected p-value of 0.3691.